 There's a lot more to say than this, but it's a good start:

 There are MANY types of cons.
 Most con web sites are flashy and non-specific because form and hype really do sell.
 High attendance number estimates attract vendors and some gamers, but also discourage some others.
-If you specify that your con's focus is minis, or RPGs, or Magic, or Euros, you discourage the other gamers.
-Clever marketers with lots of time and resources handle this by tailoring messages towards each audience.
+If you specify that your con's focus is minis, or RPG's, or MTG, or Euros, you may actually discourage attendance by other types of gamers.
+Clever marketers with lots of time and resources handle this the way politicians do, by tailoring messages towards each audience.

 Publishing con photos

 The easiest way to share photos of your con, with captions and titles, is with Imgur.
 Create an account and create a post.
-Add photos to that post and give them captions.
-Then make the post private (that's right) to get a URL you can place on your web site.
+Add photos to that post, arrange the photos, and give each of them marketing oriented captions.
+Then click the Hide button (yes, that's right) to get a URL you can place on your web site.